rhabramov/AI-language-tutor/README.md

 Dependencies:
 - Node.js (v18+) + npm
 - Ollama + Qwen3:1.7b model (~3GB) (or whichever model you'd like).
-This laptop only has a CPU w/ 16GB RAM, so chose a small model to practice with.
+I built this on a laptop with a CPU w/ 16GB RAM, so chose a small model to practice with.
+If you'd like to, you can link it up to your API for ChatGPT or Claude or whichever model you'd like for faster responses and a stronger model.
 - DeepL Free API key (500k chars/month)
 - VS Code (optional, recommended)